cicirello/JavaPermutationTools/README.md

 The /examples folder includes source code to illustrate how to use the library.
 The /replication folder includes source code that recreates results found in publications associated with the library.

+## Contribute

+Report bugs, suggestions, feature requests, etc via the [issues tracker](https://github.com/cicirello/JavaPermutationTools/issues).
+If you would like to directly contribute new code, you may also fork the repository, and create pull requests.